Appeals court panel refuses to reinstate Trump travel order

 The Justice Department asked for a stay pending an appeal, arguing that Trump had the authority to issue the order and that the Seattle judge's restraining order was overly broad.
 It also cited harm to the public.

+The White House said it was reviewing the judges' ruling.
+The interim head of the Democratic National Committee, Donna Brazile, called the refusal to grant a stay "a massive blow to the White House."

-Attorneys representing Washington state said public universities and the economy were harmed by the order, and challenged it on constitutional grounds.
+Attorneys representing Washington state, saying public universities and the economy were harmed by the order, challenged it on constitutional grounds.

 Trump's Jan.
-27 executive order suspended for 90 days entry to the United States by people from Iran, Sudan, Libya, Somalia, Syria, Iraq and Yemen.
+27 executive order suspended entry to the United States by people from Iran, Sudan, Libya, Somalia, Syria, Iraq and Yemen for 90 days.

+Washington Gov. Jay Inslee on Thursday called the appeals court ruling " a victory for Washington State and indeed the entire country."

 Implementation of the order caused chaos at airports, with green card holders, students and professors among those reporting they were detained or turned away.